Skip to main content

 What is RSS?

-RSS stands for “straightforward syndication” or, depending on who you ask, “rich site summary.”
-At its heart, RSS refers to simple text files with necessary, updated information — news pieces, articles, that sort of thing.
+What RSS stands for depends on who you ask.
+The main consensus is that it stands for “Really Simple Syndication.”
+But you may also hear that it stands for “Rich Site Summary.”
+At its heart though, RSS essentially refers to simple text files with necessary, updated information — news pieces, articles, that sort of thing.
 That stripped-down content gets plugged into a feed reader, an interface that quickly converts the RSS text files into a stream of the latest updates from around the web.

 As internet content became more complex, so did RSS files, quickly adopting images, video, and more, but still in a stripped-down format for more effortless loading and compatibility across all feed readers.
 Readers usually automatically update to deliver the newest content right to your device.
 This approach allows internet users to create their online feeds filled with custom updates from the sites they regularly visit.